jezekon/hsk-character-map/README.md

 # HSK Character Map

-An interactive Chinese-English graphical dictionary for Obsidian that visualizes character relationships within HSK vocabulary levels.

-## Motivation

-When learning Chinese, I often encounter a character and struggle to recall which words it was part of.
-While tools like [Pleco](https://www.pleco.com/) exist for character lookup, they don't allow filtering vocabulary by HSK levels and don't clearly show how words relate to each other.
+When learning Chinese, it's often difficult to remember which words contain specific characters or how characters combine to form different meanings.
+Existing tools like [Pleco](https://www.pleco.com/) don't allow filtering by HSK levels or clearly show character relationships.

-Chinese, like Vietnamese, has a fascinating property where complex words are often built from simpler components.
-Understanding these character relationships can dramatically accelerate vocabulary acquisition - when you learn one character, you can build upon it to understand more complex words around the same concept.
+This tool creates an interactive graphical dictionary for Obsidian that visualizes how Chinese characters connect across HSK vocabulary.
+By understanding these relationships, you can learn vocabulary faster - when you know one character, you can easily understand more complex words that use the same character.

-This project was inspired by [Vietnamese Language Graph](https://github.com/DavidASix/vietnamese-language-graph), which visualizes compound word relationships in Vietnamese.
-I realized something similar could be created for Chinese characters using Obsidian's powerful graph visualization capabilities.

 ## How It Works